Find Affordable College Courses

 Pittsburgh, PA

-Duquesne University did quite well in this year’s ranking of the most popular places for physics students to get a bachelor’s degree.
-It came in at #8 on the list.
-Duquesne is a medium-sized private not-for-profit school located in the large city of Pittsburgh.
+With a ranking of #8, Duquesne University did quite well on this year’s most popular schools for physics students working on their bachelor’s degree.
+Duquesne is a moderately-sized private not-for-profit school located in the large city of Pittsburgh.

 Women make up 46% of the physics majors at the school.